Visas to Work in the USA

 Applicants under this route typically include au pairs, camp counselors, college students, summer workers, interns, physicians, professors, scholars, teachers, and trainees.

-Entrepreneurs and investors who want to work for themselves in the US can make the move either on a temporary or permanent basis, and eligibility will depend on your circumstances, skills, experience, business idea and level of investment.
+Entrepreneurs and investors who want to work for themselves in the US can make the move either on a temporary or permanent basis.
+Visa options and eligibility will depend on your circumstances, skills, experience, business idea and level of investment.

-The E visa category for example offers temporary permission to set up or invest in a US enterprise and allows the holder to able to bring their spouse and children under the age of 21 into the USA.
+The E -1 and E-2 also allow the holder to bring their spouse and children under the age of 21 to the USA.

 If you have a qualifying job or offer of employment, you may be eligible to move to the US on a permanent basis through an employment-based Green Card.
 For example, first preference (EB-1) is priority workers, including “foreign nationals with extraordinary ability in the sciences, arts, education, business, or athletics; outstanding professors and researchers; or certain multinational managers and executives.”